lauratejada/lauratejada/README.md

 ![banner-03](https://user-images.githubusercontent.com/64809271/221660184-9ea7603f-c330-4431-9ab1-0f071f355edb.jpg)

-## About me
+## About Me
 Hello there.
 My name is Laura Tejada.
-I am a System Engineer from Peru, based on Winnipeg, MB, Canada.
+I am a System Engineer based on Winnipeg, MB, Canada.

 I recently graduated from the Software Development Diploma program at the Manitoba Institute of Trades and Technology.
 With more than 5 years of experience in web design and development, and other programming languages self-taught.
 Extensive experience in meetings with clients for the identification of requirements and design.